zeeshanali/Online-Help/docs/Upgrade_Guide/Upgrade_EE-3.1-el7_to_LU-LTS-el7.md

     Refer to the operating system documentation for details on the correct procedure for upgrading between minor OS releases.

-1. Download the latest Intel® Manager for Lustre\* software from the project's release page:
+1. Download the latest Integrated Manager for Lustre\* software from the project's release page:

     <https://github.com/intel-hpdd/intel-manager-for-lustre/releases>

-1. Extract the Intel® Manager for Lustre\* bundle.
+1. Extract the Integrated Manager for Lustre\* bundle.
 For example:

     ```bash
     cd $HOME